 The type of pain someone experiences also says a lot about their cancer.
 Pain and changes in pain can precede other signs of disease or complications a few months ahead.
 The way someone feels a pain might be the only tip-off to a potentially life-threatening condition.
 For this reason, it's important to communicate changes in how you feel to your doctor.

 Cancer pain involves many complex relationships between complicating factors.
 It often involves pain caused by other problems that are indirectly started or made worse by the spread of cancer.
 For example, shingles, a painful skin infection, is far more common in people with cancer, possibly because of damage to their immune systems.
 But immune system problems may be further complicated by side effects from cancer treatments that also contribute to cancer pain.
 Radiation therapy and chemotherapy may significantly harm tissues and nerves, and surgery can damage nerves.
 Many people with cancer take pain relievers just to offset these problems, which may continue after the cancer is treated.

 The psychological effects of cancer pain can be devastating.
 Pain makes suffering worse by increasing feelings of helplessness, anxiety, depression, and despair.
 Whatever the status of the cancer, uncontrolled pain may prevent someone from working productively, enjoying recreation, or taking pleasure in family and their surroundings.

-Cancer pain affects quality of life in four main ways:
+Cancer pain affects quality of life in 4 main ways:

 - physically (people feel weak)